lucc/khard/doc/source/commandline.rst

    khard show -u ID

 The parameters :option:`-a` and :option:`-u` from the examples above are always optional.
+They can be given on all subcommands that select one or more contacts.
 If you don't use them or your input produces unambiguous results, you may pick the contacts from a list instead.

 The search parameter searches in all data fields.
 Therefore you aren't limited to the contact's name but you also could for example search for a part of a